ronyginosar/ParametricHabitat/README.md

 # ParametricHabitat
- The Grasshopper code definition of a parametric mushroom space
+ The Grasshopper code definition of a parametric mushroom space for a DIS2018 publication

  more on:
  https://www.behance.net/gallery/66699949/Virtual-Catalogs-of-Design-Prototypes-ACM-Publication